hershal-rami/CosmogBot/train_cosbot_readme.txt

 2: How does this training process work?
 After reading this document you can run train_cosbot.py to begin generating training data.
+If you do not know how to run a python program reach out to Casey and he can help.
+Or there should be a number of youtube tutorials that will be helpful.
 The code will give you a randonmly generated team that you are to assume is what you have drafted so far.
 In the form of:

 -------------------------------------------------------------------------------------